achen77-cell/Auto_Insurance_Claims/README.md

 Quick calculation time
 Allows it to immediately adapt to new training data

-Performance metrics
+Performance metrics <br />
-Chosen recall as our performance metric
+Chosen recall as our performance metric  <br />
-Preference given to Recall over Precision as focus is on false negatives over false positives False negative: Claim is fraudulent but the model didnt predict it to be False Positive: Claim is not fraudulent but model predicted it to be Company is likely to incur more loses because of false negatives than false positives
+Preference given to Recall over Precision as focus is on false negatives over false positives  <br />
+False negative: Claim is fraudulent but the model didnt predict it to be  <br />
+False Positive: Claim is not fraudulent but model predicted it to be  <br />
+Company is likely to incur more loses because of false negatives than false positives

 <img width="708" alt="Screen Shot 2022-02-23 at 10 03 05 PM" src="https://user-images.githubusercontent.com/90296247/155450034-77f7deb1-2e40-4233-9f1b-9c7016d415ac.png">